 As a result, the concept of Intersectional Feminism was introduced which acknowledges how race, gender, sexuality, class, ability etc. are interconnected.
 The term “intersectional feminist” is being thrown around so much by White feminists who don’t actively show up for Black women and girls that I find it difficult to identify with the movement.
 I identify as an Intersectional Womanist.

 The reason I identify as a Womanist is because at age 14, a robotics team tried to stop me from pursuing my dreams of being a computer programmer because of my gender AND my race.
 When I asked out of frustration why I was being treated unfairly, I was accused of acting out.
-The one female programmer who worked with me, was a feminist went to the Women’s March, saw what was happening, but she didn’t say or do anything to call out the White woman for being racist.
+The only other female programmer who worked with me, was a feminist went to the Women’s March, saw what was happening, but she didn’t say or do anything to call out the White woman for being racist.

 I identify as a Womanist for Black and Brown youth who experience gun violence at disproportionate rates.
 When I organized with a March For Our Lives chapter in Richmond, I called the White student organizers out for being insensitive.
 Because I was Black, I was harassed on the internet, and accused of attacking other people and not exchanging my opinions peacefully.
 Even though a Black girl named Hadiya Pendleton is literally the reason they wear orange for gun control, I was told that this was about “all lives, American lives and not Black lives”.
-After being called out for being racist, excluding me and a few other Black students from participating in the National School Walkout and not addressing gun violence as a whole, that youth organizing group in RVA no longer exists.
+After being called out for being racist, excluding me as well as a few other Black students from participating in the National School Walkout and not addressing gun violence as a whole, that youth organizing group in RVA no doesn’t exist.

 Written by Stephanie Younger, a 16 year old Black student activist, organizer and writer who advocates for womanism, diversity in STEAM, the abolition of youth prisons and community non violence